mariuszsak/filmothequeFront/README.md

 ### Todo

-- Add movie form
+- Add movie form (done) with some basic form validation
-- Search movie form
+- Search movie form (done, but success/error handler not implemented at this moment)
-- Search movie in OMDB
+- Search movie in OMDB (not implemented yet)
 - User settings (change password, personal OMDB apikey binding)
 - Register form

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.2.